dcunited001/dcunited001.github.io/_pages/quotes.md

 > predicted.

 > Every man is born as many men and dies not, but becomes every man.

+> There are many ways to live life and not all of them equally deserve
+> to cling to life.

 > I am powerless.
 All i have is thought.
 All i have is knowledge.
 All
 > I have is the will that drives me to never let my pain be forever